linda-20/Phase3-week1-toyproblem/README.md

 ## Dependencies
     * Python 3.9 or higher is recommended for this program as it was developed in version 3.8 but should work on any newer

+## Contributing
+Contributions to improve the function's efficiency or handle edge cases are welcome.
+Please open an issue or submit a pull request with your suggestions.
 ## License
 MIT License